A couple fall deeply in love. She mysteriously vanishes yet her essence lives on.

-She finished with, "So, that is why I feel justified in charging over a thousand for each piece."
+She finished with, "So, that is why I feel justified in charging a large amount for each piece."

 She had her pulse on people in the Big Apple where money was made to be spent.
 She was giving people something special for their money.

 So here he was, back in that crazy amazing city.
 The noise; cabs, cars honking, people rushing on their cell phones taking chances of crashing into each other.
 There wasn't another city like it.
 Dan still loved it, thrived on it and was thankful that he had met Lindsey here.

 He looked out the hotel window.
 There was fresh snow on the ledge, pure and soft, just like Lindsey's skin.

 So many lovely memories; watching her work, ice skating in Central Park, then to a bar for brandy to warm up.